Application automation and triggers

 Watch a directory for file changes, creations, renaming and deletions.
 Call a process or run some logic when the service event occurs.

-Listens to a queue service (MSMQ, RabbitMQ or AWS) and trigger an event whenever a message arrives.
+Listens to a queue service (E.g. MSMQ, RabbitMQ or AWS) and trigger an event whenever a message arrives.

 SOAP Web Service